shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 https://github.com/shrinivaasanka/Krishna_iResearch_DoxygenDocs/blob/master/Krishna_iResearch_opensourceproducts_archdiagram.pdf
 https://github.com/shrinivaasanka/Krishna_iResearch_DoxygenDocs/blob/master/NeuronRain_Architecture_Diagrams_29September2016.pdf

-Products in NeuronRain Suite (Research and Enterprise):
+Products in NeuronRain Suite (Research and Green):
 ------------------------------------------------------
 AsFer - AstroInfer was initially intended, as the name suggests, for pattern mining of Astronomical Datasets to predict natural weather disasters.
 It is focussed on mining patterns in texts and strings.
 It also has implementations of algorithms for analyzing merit of text, PAC learning, Polynomial reconstruction, List decoding, Factorization etc., which are later expansions of publications by the author (K.Srinivasan - http://dblp.dagstuhl.de/pers/hd/s/Shrinivaasan:Ka=) after 2012.
 Presently AsFer in SourceForge, GitHub and GitLab has implementations for prominently used machine learning algorithms.